 With regular activities cut out for most of us this quarantine period, things can get a little bleak and frustrating on some days.
 But, this needn’t be the case.

 We have put together some resources and ways in which you can indulge your wanderlust this quarantine.

 This time is perfect to catch up on some reading.
 On days when you miss the mountains, choose a book from this list that Goodreads has put together for mountain lovers.

-For those of you who are looking for shorter reads, we will put together a list of some of our favourite articles from our website.
+For those of you who are looking for shorter reads, we have put together a list of some of our favourite articles from our website.
 Please use the links below to view them.

 For movie buffs:

 There is nothing like a good movie with some popcorn to go with on the side.
 Given the plethora of documentaries and movies on mountaineering out there, it is hard for us to choose our favourites amongst them.

 So here is an extensive list put together online instead.
 Do check out the trailers, reviews and synopsis and choose one that goes with the mood of your day :)